White Sox vs. Mets Player Props Betting Odds

 Robert Stats

-- Robert will look for his fourth straight game with a hit in this contest.
-During his last five outings he is hitting .350 with two doubles, a home run and six RBI.
+- Robert has recorded at least one hit in four games in a row.
+In his last five games he is hitting .333 with a double, two home runs and six RBI.

 Robert Recent Games